 Winter is finally here!
-And with it, consistently low temps – all day and all night.
+And with it, consistently low temps - all day and all night.
 After my last outing, I realize there a few extra things I should add to my winter hiking pack.
-Even after using weather-appropriate clothes and gear, I like to pack these items as well in case I get stuck out on the trail longer than expected.
+Just in case I get stuck out on the trail longer than expected.

 Let's face it, hypothermia is a risk all year round.
 But prolonged exposure to the elements in winter can be significantly riskier compared to prolonged exposure in the warmer months.